alphapoint/cardano_docker/README.md

 # Cardano Node Docker

 This repository contains docker files used to build docker image of the Cardano-sl node.
-- *cardano-sl* folder : contains docker file to build image of cardano-sl full node with wallet feature
+- *cardano-sl-wallet* folder : contains docker file to build image of cardano-sl full node with wallet feature
+- *cardano-sl-explorer* folder : contains docker file to build image of cardano-sl full node with explorer feature

 ### Requirements